13 Best Places to visit in December in India – Beyond Goa

 For visiting the Himalayan hill stations you must be ready for sub-zero temperatures.
 So bring heavy woolens, thermals, woolen socks, and trekking shoes.
 Check out the best guide to choosing travel shoes in India.

-What are the different activities to explore in December in India?
+What are the Best Outdoor Adventures to experience in winter in India?

 First, choose your destination and then browse for activities on Get Your Guide